 |Image description: A box for now (no checkmark)|

 and a box for later WITH a checkmark

 You have a million reasons you can't start today.
 I mean, of course you want to write, but you can't actually start today.
 These aren't excuses for not writing because, yes, you're totally going to.
 Just.
 Not.
 TODAY.

 Your waiting on your new laptop.
 You want to get an ergonomic keyboard.
 You've heard that writing in Scrivener is where it's at–gotta figure out how to get that.
 Gotta run to Palo Alto to take care of some pit bulls after you take the three year old to the zoo so better to just call today a wash.
 You've got to dig out the junk room to make way for your office–can't start until that's done.
 You work today so it would be better to hit it fresh tomorrow.

-Much like your excuses, I'm not here to judge.
+Much like your excuses (part 1), I'm not here to judge.

 But if you want to make money, you find a way, and you start right now.
-When your boss needs a thing or you have to turn in the paper to pass a class you find a way.
-Unless you flunk and/or get fired a lot, it probably wouldn't even occur to you to come to your boss or your professor the next day and say that you just can't possibly even get started until you dig out the junk room.
-If you want to make money writing you won't ever get that external force that is making sure you stop procrastinating.
+When your boss needs a thing or you have to turn in the paper to pass a class, you find a way.
+It probably wouldn't even occur to you to come to your boss or your professor the next day and say that you just can't possibly even get started until you dig out the junk room (unless you flunk a lot of classes and get fired a lot).
+If you want to make money writing, you can't depend on some external force to prevent you from procrastinating.
 You have to stop the cascade of "tomorrow"s and put your ass in the chair.

 When you're writing for your own ambition (rather than under a job's deadline or something), there's nothing there doing a hip check on your bullshit–you can just keep on procrastinating until one day the doctor sits down with you and tells you the news is "really bad."
 I mean you might have an editor who will call you and ask where the hell your next chapter is, but if you do, you probably are already making money and why are you reading this silly article anyway?